Broken Tooth Abscess Symptoms and Causes

 Your dentist may have you come in for an urgent appointment so the infection does not get worse.
 If it is after business hours, call the emergency number to find out what to do.
 The dentist or nurse can decide if you need immediate care.
 Call Emergency Dentist if you need immediate help for a tooth abscess.

 Dentists prefer to treat infections quickly.
 If your tooth abscess is large or involves the root, you may need an emergency root canal.
 During the root canal, the dentist cleans out the pulp of the tooth.
 The inside of the tooth and root get cleaned out to make sure all the infection is gone.
 You may need a second appointment to get the filling and crown.
 When there is a dental abscess, the dentist often prefers to make sure the infection is gone before adding a filling.

 It is important to pay attention to dental pain or sensitivity.
 An abscess may present with minimal pain in the early stages.
 Many people do not feel small cracks in their teeth, either.
-If you know your tooth is broken, pay attention to new symptoms or intensification of pain.
+If you know your tooth is broken, pay attention to tooth abscess symptoms or intensification of pain.
 Teeth with cracks or decay can become infected much easier than healthy teeth.
 Make an appointment with an Emergency Dentist to get started on treatment for your abscess.